Tomb Raider Through the Technical Ages: 2006–2009

 The official trailer for the game features Lacrimosa from Mozart's Requiem in D Minor.
 The dramatic feel of this piece fits in perfectly with the darker overtone that Underworld's story line contained.

-Underworld was the first game to have such drastically different versions for different consoles--and also what probably led to Rise of the Tomb Raider's exclusive, time release contract with Microsoft.
+Underworld was the first game to have such drastically different versions for different consoles--and also what probably led to Rise of the Tomb Raider's exclusive, time-release contract with Microsoft.
 The Xbox market had special features that did not make it onto other consoles, despite the negative reaction from fans.
 These included special six outfits and two exclusive chapters of the game released in February and March 2009, titled Beneath the Ashes and Lara's Shadow respectively.

-There was an attempt to have a longer play time value, unlike Legend, by giving each location several levels similar to the original series.
+There was an attempt to have a longer playtime value, unlike Legend, by giving each location several levels similar to the original series.
 The ratio for each area is very uneven--with some only receiving one level and others receiving four or five.
 There's also one level, the Midgard Serpant, that is excluded in the PlayStation 2 and Wii versions.
-Instead this is included in the Land of the Dead level.
-The PlayStation 2 version is also missing the level Helheim.
+Instead, this is included in the Land of the Dead level.
+The PlayStation 2 version is also missing the level, Helheim.

 This seemed to be an odd choice due to the fact that the PlayStation 2 version was released several months after the other versions but with seemingly less content.
 It appears that this time was spent removing some features that were unable to be used on the previous generation's console.
-It probably would have been a better idea to entirely forgo the PlayStation 2 version, as it's one of the worst reviewed versions of Underworld.
+It probably would have been a better idea to entirely forgo the PlayStation 2 version, as it's one of the worst-reviewed versions of Underworld.

-The next generation editions (Xbox 360, PlayStation 3, and PC) were well received by both critics and fans alike.
+The next-generation editions (Xbox 360, PlayStation 3, and PC) were well received by both critics and fans alike.
 However, the PlayStation 2 and Wii editions, specifically, received vastly negative reviews for being over-simplified and riddled with bugs.
 In an effort to attempt to persuade people to continue to purchase the game, Eidos attempted to bury reviews of the game that were less than an 8/10 before its release.
 Understandably, the negative reviews surfaced anyway.

 Underworld had trouble meeting sales expectations at first and did not do so until a few months after the additional content was released for the Xbox market.
 It was released as part of the best sellers on Xbox's Classics and PlayStation 3's Essentials line.
 It has also been given away for free as part of the PlayStation Plus service before.

-Despite the difficulty meeting sales, the story line itself was commended and the writers, Toby Gard and Eric Lindstrom received nominations from the Writer's Guild of America, West (WGAW) for Videogame Writing and the game itself received a BAFTA nomination in 2009.
+Despite the difficulty meeting sales, the storyline itself was commended and the writers, Toby Gard and Eric Lindstrom received nominations from the Writer's Guild of America, West (WGAW) for Videogame Writing and the game itself received a BAFTA nomination in 2009.

 Road to Reboot

 In February of 2009, before it was announced that Underworld had met its sales goal, it was announced that Square Enix Limited, a Japanese company, was interested in buying Eidos, which was struggling as a company.
-Square Enix offered £84.3 million, which was approximately 129% over current market value according to the official documents.
+Square Enix offered £84.3 million, which was approximately 129% over the current market value according to the official documents.
 Eidos was also slated to keep operating independently, just under the Square Enix name.
 This process was finalized on April 22, 2009.
 Square Enix renamed Eidos Interactive as Square Enix Europe, which is the label that they're still publishing under today.
-All subsidiary studios of Eidos were also included in this deal as well as the licenses of games such as Tomb Raider.
+All subsidiary studios of Eidos are also included in this deal as well as the licenses of games such as Tomb Raider.